viggnah/wso2-apim-monetization-docker/next-thing-to-do.md

+Get it working with APIM 4.5.0!!!
+It has some file permission issues, try running with root fully and see if it solves.

 Just keep filling random data.
 At payouts choose the Stripe test option (somewhere near the bottom I think)

 Was not able to remove subscription, then figure out that the encoded credentials had extra characters.
 Finally saw that the top line of the script was "#!/bin/sh" instead of "#!/bin/bash".
 Unbelievable.